edithturn/pmm-docker-extension/README.md

-# Docker Extension for PMM
+# Percona Monitoring and Management (PMM) Docker Extension

 **PMM** is an open source database monitoring solution.
 It provides great metrics of **MySQL**, **PostgreSQL** and **MongoDB** in depth which helps to improve performance of the database stack and helps to find root cause of any issue.

 🛑🛑 The Docker extension for Percona Monitoring (PMM), is not published yet on Percona Docker Hub or Marketplace.
-The tests are in progress and we hope to see you soon in the marketplace.
+This is a work in progress.

 If you are interested in using PMM please consider using the officially supported method of [installing PMM Server](https://docs.percona.com/percona-monitoring-and-management/setting-up/index.html)

 <p align="center">